-"He's an animal photographer."
-Derek tried to find an innocent explanation.
-"Maybe they're trying to get his advice on the filming.".
+"He's an animal photographer," said Derek.
+"Maybe they're trying to get his advice on the filming."

-Derek and Rom observed until there was nothing else to watch.
+Derek and Rom stayed watching until there was nothing else to watch.
 No more carts came driving into the bear area.

 Then they heard a scream.
 It was a blood-curdling cry of agony, abruptly cut off.